infinum/JS-justTodoIt/Nextjs.md

 Common pitfalls & tricks:

 - Cookies are not sent to the server by default.
 You need to explicitly send them with the request.
-You read the existing cookie form the [context](https://nextjs.org/docs/pages/api-reference/functions/get-server-side-props#context-parameter) `req` object and send it with the request.
+You can read the existing cookie form the [context](https://nextjs.org/docs/pages/api-reference/functions/get-server-side-props#context-parameter) `req` object and send it with the request.
 - You need to send the request to the API server, not the Next.js server.
 - You need to handle [notFound](https://nextjs.org/docs/pages/api-reference/functions/get-server-side-props#notfound) and [redirects](https://nextjs.org/docs/pages/api-reference/functions/get-server-side-props#redirect) on the server.